mpg cyl disp hp drat wt qsec vs am gear carb

 where \(X\) is the matrix of regressors and \[ \Omega = \text{diag}(u_1^2, \ldots, u_N^2) \] where \(u_i\) is the residual for individual \(i\).

-.
+For the value of the argument type, we can instead write HC1, HC2, HC3.
 These are all finite-sample corrections to the above estimator.

-Now, to generate the analog of summary(lfit)
+Now, to generate the analog of summary(lfit), we use the coeftest function in the lmtest package:

 coeftest(lfit, vcov. = vcHC)